zneix/zneixbot/README.md

   - `lenny` - prints a lennyface
   - `scramble` - random scramble generator for Rubik's Cube solvers (aka Speedcubers)
   - `wednesday` - is it wednesday, my dude?
+- bot-related commands
+  - `about` - displays general information about the bot
+  - `feedback` - sends a feedback message to bot developer
+  - `invite` - invite zneixbot to your server today!

+##### Note: **There are some aliases for several commands, use help command for more information.**
 ---

 #### Used libraries: